Geo URI scheme: Coordinate reference systems

 The order in which the semicolon-separated parameters occur is partially significant.
 Whilst the labeltext parameter and future parameters may be given in any order, the crs and the u parameters must come first.
 If both are used, the crs must precede the u.
-All parameters are case-insensitive, so, imagining a future new parameter mapcolors, it can be ignored by simpler applications, and the above example is exactly equivalent to:
+While all parameter names are case-insensitive, case-sensitivity of their values must be explicitly described in their specifications (like it is done for crs).
+Imagining a future new parameter mapcolors, it can be ignored by simpler applications, and the above example is exactly equivalent to: